Athaliah, daughter of Jezebel and mother of King Ahaziah, was even more wicked than her mother.

 How far would you go to get your way?
 What if your children or grandchildren were keeping you from achieving your dream?
 Would you be willing to murder them?

 I hope not.
 I usually try to find some connection to each of the women we study, but I’m having a hard time with today’s woman.
 Remember back when we talked about Jezebel and we thought she was bad?
-Well, she’s nothing compared to her daughter Athaliah.
-Ladies, that Athaliah, was one evil woman.
+Well, she’s nothing compared to her daughter Athaliah, one truly evil woman.